poloba/discogs-wantlist-scraper-bot/README.md

 -   Cron schedule.
 By default is `47 07-23,00-01 * * *` Is active between 7:47 am to 01:47 am every hour.
 Set
     as you want, you can use [Crontab Guru](https://crontab.guru/) to make the schedule.

+## Important notes

+-   At this moment the app is only working at dev enviroment.

 ## Pending task

 -   Add test.
 The enviroment is ready to use jest test.